mgvit2021/midterm-vap/README.md

 # Coursify :books: - VAP Midterm
 ### (*Main project in master branch, these are improvements based on reviews*)

+####Improvements till now:
+- Single class file supporting all methods (to be improvised more)
+- Followed NodeJS naming convention
+- Imroved performance by removing some bugs.
 ---

 Coursify is a course management NodeJS-application that offers an interface for students to subscribe to multiple courses available online.